 How to Make Shichimi Togarashi?

-The make Shichimi Togarashi, combine 2 tablespoons red chili flakes, 1 tablespoon dried orange peel, 2 teaspoons white sesame seeds, 2 teaspoons black sesame seeds, 1 teaspoon sanshō or sichuan peppercorns, 1/2 teaspoon poppy seeds, 1/2 sheet of nori seaweed.
+To make Shichimi Togarashi, combine 2 tablespoons red chili flakes, 1 tablespoon dried orange peel, 2 teaspoons white sesame seeds, 2 teaspoons black sesame seeds, 1 teaspoon ground ginger, 1 teaspoon sanshō or sichuan peppercorns, 1/2 sheet of nori seaweed.

 What Can I Substitute for Shichimi Togarashi?

-There are a few mixes food experts have come up with that can serve as a substitute for Shichimi Togarashi.
+There are a few mixes that can serve as a substitute for Shichimi Togarashi.
 A simpler substitute can be hot sauce for adding a touch of zing.
 Hot sauce usually has an acidity that this mix lacks so red chili flakes can be a better alternative.

 Another replacement can be made by mixing 3/4 teaspoon cayenne pepper + 1/4 teaspoon white or black sesame seeds, though this mixture will not be as flavorful.